-Earn 3 Free Nights (each night valued up to 50,000 points) after you spend $3,000 on purchases in the first 3 months from account opening
+Earn 3 Free Night Awards (each night valued up to 50,000 points) after you spend $3,000 on purchases in the first three months from account opening.

 Earn 130,000 Hilton Honors points plus one Free Night Reward if you spend $2,000 in eligible purchases within the first 3 months of card membership.